MicrosoftDocs/VBA-Docs/api/Project.Application.OpenFromSharePoint.md

 > [!NOTE]
 > Project must not be connected to a Project Server instance.
-Synchronization with SharePoint task lists is designed for users who do not have access to Project Server.
+Synchronization with SharePoint task lists is designed for users who don't have access to Project Server.

 ## Example